wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 * Co-located team members
 * Smaller teams (no more than 5-7) —  Once you breach this team size communication complexity increases exponentially.
 * Conduct retrospectives with full participation - Always seek to get better
-* A knowledge management strategy ensures team members know where to store/post directional artifacts that other team members require to do their job (e.g. Wireframes, PSGs, Test Cases, Context Diagrams )
+* A knowledge management strategy ensures team members know where to store/post directional artifacts that other team members require to do their job (e.g. Wireframes, PSDs, Test Cases, Context Diagrams )
 * Use of Information Radiators — Physical views into plans (e.g. Post-Its on a whiteboards) that may supplement a digital plan view

 **1.)
 Breakdown the work**